 5. The Truth About the Tail

-If your cat is happy, confident, or social, you may notice his tail is pointing upwards.
-If his tail sways gently, then he is looking for attention.
-But he may feel agitated if his tail thrashes, thumps, or curls tightly around his body.
+If your cat is happy, confident, or social, you may notice their tail is pointing upwards.
+If their tail sways gently, they are looking for attention.
+But they may feel agitated if their tail thrashes, thumps, or curls tightly around their body.